Tour de France starts in Belgium: Cycling as a lifestyle | DW | 06.07.2019

 At the start of the 2019 Tour de France, Belgium enjoyed a huge cycling party.
 The country's love for cycling is deeply ingrained in its culture — and not even a Dutch win could dampen the atmosphere.

 That's how it is in Belgium.
 Cycling is part of the culture.
-There are approximately 14,500 kilometers of cycling paths across the country, one that is only 280 kilometers long.
+There are approximately 14,500 kilometers (9,000 miles) of cycling paths across a country that is only about 280 kilometers long.
 On weekends, there are often more bikes than cars on the rural roads.
 And just watching others cycling is also part of the culture here.
-In the early year classic races on the rough cobblestone streets of Flanders, people stand and cheer.
+In the early classic races on the rough cobblestone streets of Flanders, people stand and cheer.
 They're at the cyclo-cross, a race that leads riders through mud, sand and sometimes even through pubs.
-They've even at the amateur races.
+They're even at the amateur races.
 People watch cycling, sometimes with a strong, blonde Belgian beer in their hand.

-Jan-Frans Lemmens though, is drinking water.
+Lemmens though, is drinking water.
 He still has a few plans today.
-He came to watch the Tour as a six-year-old with his father.
+He first watched the Tour as a 6-year-old with his father.
 "I caught the cycling bug immediately," Lemmens said.
-When the cyclists fly by, Lemmens and his friends celebrate joyously.
+When the cyclists fly by, Lemmens and his friends celebrate.
 It's clear how much of a fan he is.
 A few seconds later, the spectacle is over.
-Reports suggest Lemmens was one of 500,000 people in the Brussels district of Spalier watching for the Tour.
+Reports suggest Lemmens was one of 500,000 people in Brussels watching the Tour.

 'Home win'